ricky-taing/pomudoro-timer/README.md

 Priority 3: Stretch Goals

 1. ~~Change background image to Pomu~~
-2. Change ring, button sounds to Pomu sounds
+2. ~~Change ring, button sounds to Pomu sounds~~
-    1. Big PP Energy, OtsuPP, "you're pretty good"
+    1. Big PP Energy, ~~OtsuPP~~, "you're pretty good"
-    2. Sound alerts released on Twitter?
-3. Change favicon to Pomu-themed icon
+3. Implement Settings Menu
-4. Allow users to change how long a session or break is through Settings Menu
+    1. Allow users to change how long a session or break is
-5. Add option to change theme to Lazulight members Elira and Finana
-    1. Allow users to change background color, image
+    2. Allow users to change theme to Lazulight members Elira and Finana or add their own background color, image
+    3. ~~Button -> New Page~~
+    4. Button -> Pop-up is faster and also takes less resources?
+4. Change favicon to Pomu-themed icon
-6. Fix Notifications on Google Chrome (works on Firefox)
+5. Fix Notifications on Google Chrome (works on Firefox)
-7. Add a license.
-I'm not sure which is appropriate since I started this project off a tutorial.
+6. Add a license.
+I'm not sure which is appropriate since I started this project off a tutorial (looking at you package.json 😬 )

 ## Stretch Goals
 1. Write test cases to make sure one timer leads to the next
 2. Secure app (https)
-3. Package so users can run app without the code...
+3. Package so users can run app without the code e.g. send a link and users can use or install...
 4. Build my own HTML page with styling
 5. Add functionality for different devices such as phone (Media Queries?)